emkor/audiopyle/resources/docs/vampy_plugin.md

     - Chroma normalization (None)
 - Outputs:
     - logfreqspec
+        - Description: Log-Frequency Spectrum (constant Q) that is obtained by cosine filter mapping
+        - Comment: As tunedlogfreqspec, but more blurry
+        - Usefulness: 0
     - tunedlogfreqspec
+        - Description: Log-Frequency Spectrum (constant Q) that is obtained by cosine filter mapping, then its tuned using the estimated tuning frequency
+        - Comment: Very precise map of sound intensity with lot of gaps between single notes; no labels; values range: 0-256(?)
+        - Usefulness: 1
     - semitonespectrum
+        - Description: A semitone-spaced log-frequency spectrum derived from the third-of-a-semitone-spaced tuned log-frequency spectrum
+        - Comment: Semitone estimate (values 0-84, no labels)
+        - Usefulness: 1
     - chroma
+        - Description: Tuning-adjusted chromagram from NNLS approximate transcription, with an emphasis on the medium note range
+        - Comment: Estimate of note intensity (values 0-12; 0 - A, 1 - Bb, …, 12 - Ab) with emphasis on mid-band
+        - Usefulness: 3
     - basschroma
+        - Description: Tuning-adjusted bass chromagram from NNLS approximate transcription, with an emphasis on the bass note range
+        - Comment: Estimate of note intensity (values 0-12; 0 - A, 1 - Bb, …, 12 - Ab) with emphasis on bass-band
+        - Usefulness: 3
     - bothchroma
+        - Description: Tuning-adjusted chromagram from NNLS approximate transcription, with an emphasis on the medium note range
+        - Comment: Estimate of note intensity (values 0-24;  0 - A bass, 1 - Bb bass, …, 13 - A, …, 24 - Ab)
+        - Usefulness: 2

 ### nnls-chroma:tuning
 - URL: http://www.isophonics.net/nnls-chroma